-An example of integrating a DMN Decision service into the BPSim model is provided in the Model Wizard for BPSim.
+An example of integrating a DMN Decision service into the BPSim model is provided in the Model Builder for BPSim.

 To access this:

-- Set the Perspective to Business Modeling > BPSim - Open the Model Wizard (Start Page 'Create from Pattern' tab) - From the BPSim Case Studies group select BPMN Integrate with DMN Complete Example - Click on the Create Model(s) button.
+- Set the Perspective to Business Modeling > BPSim.
+The Model Builder Dialog is displayed. - From the BPSim Case Studies group select BPMNIntegrate with DMN Complete Example - Click on the Create Model button.